 The discussion at Tuesday night’s meeting was respectful and mostly concerned with bullying.

-The community was activated after state lawmaker Tammy Wilson of North Pole partially described the incident during a press conference in Juneau.
+The community was activated after state lawmaker Tammie Wilson of North Pole partially described the incident during a press conference in Juneau.
 She criticized the school’s discipline policy.

 “Some boys entered the girls’ bathroom.
 I don’t care why the boys were in the bathroom, I hear there was some kind of protest going on, but it doesn’t matter,” Wilson said.
 “And a girl kneed a boy, feeling threatened.
 They were blocking her way.”